 Panel 1: Reading, Writing, and Picturing the Muslim Port City: Architecture and Urbanism around the Indian Ocean Littoral after 1500

-Panel Chair: Nancy Um is professor and chair of the department of art history at Binghamton University.
+Panel Chair: Nancy Um is Professor of Art History and Associate Dean of Harpur College, Binghamton University.
 Her research explores the Islamic world from the perspective of the coast, with a focus on material, visual, and built culture on the Arabian Peninsula and around the rims of the Red Sea and the Indian Ocean.
 She is the author of The Merchant Houses of Mocha: Trade and Architecture in an Indian Ocean Port (Seattle: University of Washington Press, 2009) and Shipped but not Sold: Material Culture and the Social Protocols of Trade during Yemen’s Age of Coffee (Honolulu: University of Hawai’i Press, 2017).

 Eric Beverley is Associate Professor of History at State University of New York, Stony Brook, where he teaches courses on South Asia, the Muslim world, colonial and postcolonial studies, and other topics.
 His research on modern and early modern South Asia and the Indian Ocean world examines topics ranging from sovereignty and the making of the global state system; to law, crime, and borderlands; to transnational connections and urban change.
 His book, Hyderabad, British India, and the World: Muslim Networks and Minor Sovereignty, c.
 1850-1950, was published by Cambridge University Press (UK, 2015; India, 2016).